Zakim campaign ‘devastated’ after volunteer struck, killed in Weymouth

 WEYMOUTH, MASS.
 (WHDH) - A Weymouth man volunteering for Josh Zakim’s campaign was struck and killed by a vehicle in Weymouth on Friday night.

-Lionel “Lee” Godbout, 78, was struck on the Route 3 overpass while reportedly campaigning for Josh Zakim, Boston city councilor and candidate for secretary of state.
+Lionel “Lee” Godbout, 78, was struck on the Route 3 overpass while reportedly campaigning for Boston City Councilor and Secretary of State candidate Josh Zakim.

 In a statement posted to Josh Zakim’s campaign Facebook page, Zakim said, “The Zakim campaign family is absolutely devastated by the sudden loss of our friend and campaign volunteer, Lee Godbout.”